ldbc/sigmod2014-contest-graphblas/cpp/README.md

 Set `$ChangePath` environmental variable to the data set (default: `../sf1k-converted/`).

-To generate query parameters, set `$ParamsPath` to an exiting folder (default: `../params/sf1k-converted/`), then run:
+To generate query parameters, set `$ParamsPath` to an existing folder (default: `../params/sf1k-converted/`), then run:

 ```bash
 ./paramgen